Leon Jackson: 2016―present: Second album and charitable causes

 As of 2016, Jackson has been residing in Los Angeles, California in the United States where he is writing and recording new music for a second studio album, however, as of September 2021, a release date or any further information about a forthcoming album has still to be announced.
 Jackson released a statement on his website in 2016 to fans, highlighting the reasons for Jackson's absence from the music industry following the release of his debut album in 2008.
 Jackson claimed that he felt he needed time to "evaluate everything that happened" and that he had to "fall in love with music again".

 Jackson has committed time and his influence to charitable causes, including raising money for the Glasgow Children's Hospital.

+In January 2024, Jackson posted on his official Instagram account indicating new music would be released in 2024.

 Other ventures

 Jackson supports the Children's Hospice Association Scotland (CHAS), a Scottish charity established to provide hospice services in Scotland for children and young people with life-limiting conditions.
 According to Jackson's own website: “As far as team Leon is concerned music is about life not the other way round.
 It’s a privilege to be able use your gifting to bring joy to people, travelling and paying the bills is a bonus".

 Following Jackson's X Factor win in 2007, Jackson appeared in his own web series, Leon's Life, which was solely broadcast on the social networking site, Bebo.